Siderno: Geography

+Climate

 Emigration

 Large-scale emigration abroad as well as to Northern Italy, which began to diminish only in the 1970s, has had a lasting effect on the demographic situation in the region.
 Emigrants from Siderno immigrated to the United States, Canada and Australia since the end of the 19th century to find employment.

 Many moved to Canada settled in Schreiber, Ontario due to then-ongoing construction of the Canadian Pacific Railway.
-One of them was Cosimo Figliomeni.
-His good fortune and letters home lured many of his villagers to jobs in Schreiber.
 Half of Schreiber's 2,000 residents trace their roots to Siderno.